GangSuUGA/MATSim-InformedUrbanTransportSystems/Sustainabe Design and Build.md

 ### 1.3 **Sustainable building**
 refer to both the structure and the application of processes that are environmentally responsible and resource efficient throughout a building's life cycle from planning to design, constructure, operation, maintenance, renovation, and demolition.
 - All over the world, buildings have been identified to consume very large portions of natural resources including water and energy.
 In the present day, buildings are responsible for 40% of the worldwide CO2 emissions, which is equal to 9 billion tons of carbon dioxide yearly, and by 2050, these emissions are likely to double.
-- Utilizing sunlight via photovoltaic equipment, active annd passive solar, trees and planets via rainwater runoff reduction, rain gardens, and green roofs.
-- Utilizing low-effect constructing materials and using permeable concrete or packed gravel rather than asphalt or conventional concrete to improve groundwater replenishment .
-- **Design clean building**: identifying "green" materials of building from indigenous sources, reducing loads, optimizing systems, and finally producing on-site renewable energy.

-- **Traditional (Building&Transportation) Infrastructure** is causing losses lands.
-Progressively, the biodiversity loss within the environment mainly from the habitat fragmentation and loss. (as well as agriculture.)

 ### 1.4 **Sustainable Transportation**:
 the advanced vehicle technology to be used for road, water, or air transport by using renewable and clean energy, where the infrastructure should be able to accommodate the clean fuel-operated transport to mitigate energy and traffic jam crisis.